MargeRosen/sr_housing/README.md

 burden often falls to adult children to help their parents find the right facility, in the needed location, that’s affordable.

 This is a big decision.
-Facility researching currently takes too much time - Most perople do not know where to find government data neccessary to make good decisions.
+Finding and researching senior facilities currently takes too much time.
+Most people do not know where to find government data necessary to make good decisions.

 ####The Solution